 Another one of my top Yellowstone travel tips is to bring binoculars or a good camera.
 You should always view wildlife at a far distance, therefore, you will need something with some zoom!
 For cameras, I’d recommend a lens that can reach at least 100 mm.
 Check out my updated photography gear here!

 If you are not a photographer or photography enthusiast, consider a pair of binoculars.
-This is one travel tip I wish I knew before visiting Yellowstone.
+This is one travel tip I wish I had known before visiting Yellowstone.
 I only had a 50mm lens at the time, so having a pair of binoculars (which is way less than a new lens) would have been very helpful!

 Wildlife at Lamar Valley.
 Binoculars or a zoom lens would be great here.